E-commerce start-up guide – how to launch a successful online business

 Other forms of digital marketing

 Search Engine Optimisation.
 Think of this as your ‘free’ traffic.
 SEO, or organic traffic, is referrals from search engines that you have not paid for.
 There are many resources to discover more about SEO such as Moz and Search Engine Land.
-The best and simplest route to good SEO is to create great content which people are willing to share and link back to your website as a source.
+The best and simplest route to good SEO is to create great content that people are willing to share and link back to your website as a source.

 Paid Search.
-In Google search results you’ll notice the top results have a small ‘Ad’ icon next to them.
+In the Google search results you’ll notice the top results have a small ‘Ad’ icon next to them.
 You can pay to appear there, as long as your ad is relevant to the search query the user has entered.
 In fact, you only pay if someone clicks through to your site.
 It’s a good idea to get professional help with this to get you started, but it is possible to teach yourself.

 There are many resources available, but it’s worth starting with the Google Adwords Tutorial.
 But don’t forget Bing in all of this.
 Many people don’t use Google at all and the same options are available with Bing – which can be even more effective.